Kubernetes 101: Part 2

 To solve this issue, what we can do is, we can use a service which will listen to a port and pass the traffic to the pod.

-Now, using the node IP and the port 192.168.1.2:30008, we can contact the pod from our laptop.
+Now, using the node IP (192.168.1.2) and the port(30008),we can contact the pod from our laptop.

 Service types

-There are some of the types:
+There are various types of services.

 Here the service has port 80 to contact with pod with it’s port 80.
 The service has it’s IP as well which is Cluster IP (10.106.1.1)